 Endorse the idea of a flexible workplace

 A change of surroundings can sometimes help stimulate fresh thoughts.
 Employees who have the freedom and flexibility to work when, when, and how they choose can perform more creatively.
-People can be happier, more productive, more creative when they shift their surroundings and speed.
+People can be happier, more productive, and more creative when they shift their surroundings and speed.
 Studies indicate that investing in employee experiences has a massive impact on employees and innovation.

 - MIT reports that leaders who invest in employee experiences innovate twice as fast.
 (3)